June 1, 2025

 Last Updated

-In this post, we’ll let you know exactly why the Exhibit B is so important and walk you step-by-step through the process of filling one out for yourself.
+In this post, we’ll let you know exactly why the SAG-AFTRA Exhibit B form is so important and detail how to fill out the form yourself.

 To fully understand the SAG-AFTRA Exhibit B form, we’ll have to first dive into some background.

-To remain compliant with SAG-AFTRA and continue to be able to hire SAG-AFTRA performers, producers and production companies are required to adhere to certain rules and procedures.
+To remain compliant with SAG-AFTRA and continue to be able to hire SAG-AFTRA performers, producers and production companies are required to adhere to certain rules and regulations.
+The exact nature of those rules varies depending on the type of contract signed with SAG-AFTRA.
+These rules cover everything from observing union holidays to making residual payments within specific timeframes.

-And the most important of which is arguably…
+And perhaps the most important of those benefits is...

 The SAG-AFTRA Health Plan

-The SAG-AFTRA Health Plan performs the vital tasks of negotiating and organizing health insurance for groups of freelance laborers who have almost no leverage themselves separately, alone as individuals.
-Without the SAG-AFTRA Health Plan, performers often face the dire choice between paying high rates for minimal care with private insurance companies or having to forego health insurance altogether.
+The SAG-AFTRA Health Plan plays the critical role of negotiating and organizing health insurance for actors, many of whom lack the ability to get affordable coverage on their own.
+Without the SAG-AFTRA Health Plan, performers face a dire choice: Pay high rates for minimal coverage with private insurance companies or forgo health insurance altogether.

-To alleviate this situation, SAG-AFTRA crafted a more equitable method of healthcare access for its members by requiring compliant production companies to pay a certain percentage of their SAG employees’ earnings directly into a fund dedicated to the health plan itself.
-SAG-AFTRA’s strategy creates collective bargaining power with insurance companies and grants its members the kind of financial backing usually reserved for major corporations.
+To solve this, SAG-AFTRA crafted a more equitable system.
+Under most contracts, producers are required to contribute a percentage of each performer’s earnings to the Health Plan.
+SAG-AFTRA’s strategy creates collective bargaining power with insurance companies, granting its members the kind of financial backing usually reserved for full-time employees at major corporations.

 And this is where Exhibit B comes in